How to create custom filters in ShopMagic

 }

-In the snippet above you can also see the other important component of filter - call to get_type()
+In the snippet above you can also see the other important component of the filter - call to get_type()

 There are many built-in comparison types which you can find in src/Filter/ComparisonType